 Not all prep locations can provide everything required to help people with disabilities, but major prep sites and all testing centers provide accommodations for individuals with physical and mental disabilities.

 All GED testing centers, and all GED testing operations, must provide the GED test for students with disabilities.

 For eligible people, the GED test is available in audio format (or reader), Braille, Large-print, Using a scribe, Extended time and/or breaks, and Private rooms for testing, to mention a few.

 All test centers and operations need to be in compliance with all requirements of the ADA, the Americans with Disabilities Act.

-All GED testing needs to be offered in places that are accessible to individuals with disabilities, and in a way that they can freely take the GED test.
+All GED testing needs to be offered in places that are accessible to individuals with disabilities and in a way that they can freely take the GED test.

 This implies that all GED testing sites need to be ADA-accessible, and this also means that testing sites must provide accommodations to all persons with documented disabilities.

-If candidates want to receive accommodations, they need to timely submit a request form that includes proper documentation (from a qualified diagnostician).
+If candidates want to receive accommodations, they need to submit a timely request form that includes proper documentation (from a qualified diagnostician).